-In Scotland, we have two species of Wood Ant, the Hairy wood ant (Formica lugubris) and the Scottish wood ant (Formica aquilonia).
-They are very difficult to tell apart and it takes someone with a lot of experience to be able to identify which species is which!
+In Scotland, we have two species of wood ant, the Hairy wood ant (Formica lugubris) and the Scottish wood ant (Formica aquilonia) and the closely related Narrow headed ant (Formica exsecta).

-Wood ants are incredible insects with their amazing defensive acid spray, architectural prowess and agricultural talents.
-They are also an essential part of the Woodland ecosystem, performing important jobs such as dispersing seeds, stimulating the roots and shoots of trees, distributing nutrients around the woodland and as a food source for other wildlife such as birds like the Capercaillie (Tetrao urogallus)and mammals such as Badgers(Meles meles).
+Wood ants are incredible insects!
+They have amazing defensive acid spray, architectural prowess and agricultural talents.
+Wood ants are an essential part of the woodland ecosystem, performing important jobs such as dispersing seeds, stimulating the roots and shoots of trees, distributing nutrients around the woodland and as a food source for other wildlife including the Capercaillie (Tetrao urogallus) and Badgers(Meles meles).